 - We are taking extra time and care to clean and disinfect our Hospital throughout the day, with special attention given to all doorknobs, countertops, pens, benches, etc.

 - There is NO NEED to relinquish your pet, EVEN IF you become ill with COVID-19!
 Please read on!
 During this pandemic emergency, pets and people each need the support of the other and we are here to support the good health of both!

 - There is NO evidence that domestic animals, or any animal within the United States, can serve as a SOURCE for human infection with SARS-CoV-2 (the causative agent of COVID-19).
-Although dogs and cats have tested positive for SARS-CoV-2 on PCR and/or serology, there is no evidence that dogs develop clinical signs and limited evidence that cats do.
-The COVID-19 pandemic is being spread mainly by HUMAN-TO-HUMAN transmission.
+Pets do not infect humans with the virus.

 - There are concerns that companion animals could serve as fomites (inanimate object harboring infection, like pet hair) for transmission of SARS-CoV-2, particularly if the pet belongs to someone ill with COVID-19.
 Although pet skin and fur are recognized sources for human infection for some parasites and microorganisms, there is NO evidence that pets can serve as fomites for SARS-CoV-2.
 There is also NO evidence that inanimate objects associated with pets such as collars, leashes, food or water dishes, can be fomites for SARS-CoV-2.
-Information and risk messaging regarding pet-to-human transmission may change as more information is collected.
-We will continue to keep you informed!
+Pet to human transmission does not occur.

 - The following steps ARE recommended regarding your pet’s care: